aaronicsubstances/bridge-arithmetic/README.md

 - Alternative to standard subtraction procedure of whole numbers based on borrowing, ie the one currently taught in Ghana, USA and elsewhere
   - Austrian method - has advantage of resembling the addition procedure, with ordering of operands and sum turned upside down.
   - shopkeeper's method, aka count up method or count forward method - has advantages such as: it avoids the need for the student to know or remember that subtraction is not commutative, and it completely avoids the step of borrowing or carrying.
 Also, it shows connection between subtraction and addition, by recasting subtraction as: what should be added to the second operand to obtain the first operand?
-Instead, it only requires the student to know how to compute absolute differences of operands which are small (ie less than 20), and how to compute additions and comparisons for large numbers.
-  - Singapore Math method - uses Constant Difference stragegy to make second operand a single digit followed by zeros, by adding equal amounts (also in the form of a single digit followed by zeros) to both operands.
+  - Singapore Math method - uses Constant Difference strategy to make second operand a single digit followed by zeros, by adding equal amounts (also in the form of a single digit followed by zeros) to both operands.
 Like shopkeeper's method, it avoids the need for the student to know or remember that subtraction is not commutative, and it completely avoids the step of borrowing or carrying.
+Instead, both only require the student to know how to compute absolute differences of operands which are small (ie less than 20), and how to compute additions and comparisons for large numbers.
   - Ancient Egyptian subtraction - has advantage of not depending on positional number system.
 It works by cancelling on both sides, and expanding higher token into tens of next smaller token if needed.
 - Alternative to long multiplication procedure of whole numbers
   - grid multiplication - i.e. with full decomposition of both multiplicand and multiplier. has advantage of more directly demonstrating distributive property of multiplication over addition compared to long multiplication procedure.